 The transaction value represents a binding tax base vis-à-vis the financial authorities, so that manipulations generally constitute criminal tax evasion in accordance with Section 370 of the German Fiscal Code (Abgabenordnung, AO).
 In this context, the courts regard any assistance provided to the trading partner as a punishable aid to tax evasion.

-Even unconscious errors in the calculation of the customs value can have consequences under criminal tax law if they lead to tax reductions.
+Even unconscious errors in the customs value calculation can have consequences under criminal tax law if they lead to tax reductions.
 Every company that imports goods from EU third countries on a large scale should therefore appoint a compliance officer who checks the steps outlined in determining the customs value.

 According to our experience, customs agencies and customs agents do not check thoroughly enough and thus expose their customers to high risks.
 The engagement of a customs agency does not relieve companies of their own responsibility, so the courts require companies to take appropriate measures to ensure compliance with customs regulations.
 These may include regular random checks by external experts.
 Our compliance officers will be happy to assist you in this respect.